 Kitty Hawk from China released a splendid injection moulded kit in 1/32 scale of the OV-10D (kit KH32003) in 2014.
 In 2016 this kit of the OV-10A / C was released (kit KH32004).

 The kit has over 200 parts in light grey medium soft plastic with 11 sprues, a clear sprue with transparant parts for the plexiglas panels in a sturdy box and an etched metal set and even a metal ballast weight.

 The instructions are nicely done but during construction I found some errors in part numbers or missing part numbers.
+Sometimes you really need to search for the tiny parts.
 The colour schemes are shown in full colour though I think some paint colour suggestions are not correct.

 Below left here is sprue "A" that has the specific parts for the OV-10A / C such as the standard shorter nose (the rest seems to be common parts as also seen in the OV-10D kit).